-In October last year (2015) we started sending a form to children and young people to ask them what they think about the social care support they get.
+In October 2015 we sent a form to children and young people to ask them what they think about the social care support they get.

-- Help with getting out and about where they live
+- helps with getting out and about where they live

 We also asked about the sort of things children and young people are doing and what they like and don’t like about them.

 96 young people returned the form which was more than last time.